luizdamim/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

    The amount that you want to charge, e.g. ``{"currency":"EUR", "value":"1000.00"}`` if you would want to charge €1000.00.

-   Although optional, the amount will be chosen by the customer if not provided.
+   When omitting this parameter, your customer will be prompted to enter an amount.

    .. parameter:: currency
       :type: string